John Elphinstone (courtier): Petitioning for payment

 His lands of Baberton were transferred to the royal master of work James Murray around the year 1606.
 In a legal document drawn up in April 1608, Elphinstone mentioned his need to provide for his children, especially the three youngest, John, George, and Margaret.

+Anne of Denmark gave Elphinstone the patronage of St Saviour's Southwark in 1606.
+The former holder Sir Thomas Sherley protested, saying that King James could have given Elphinstone an equivalent income.

 In February 1608 Anne of Denmark forwarded a petition to the king for Elphinstone to be granted a lucrative patent.
 The angered King James who read it and tore it up.
 According to Roger Aston the king objected to its drafting.
 In May 1609, following the conviction of his brother Lord Balmerino for treason, Elphinstone petitioned Anne of Denmark for payment, having received no fees for 15 years.
 He had sold his horses, some of his lands in Scotland, and pawned jewels she and Christian IV had given him.
 His creditors had imprisoned his servant, because as a royal domestic servant he had immunity.
 Elphinstone applied for a patent to license chapmen and beggars.
 He received £500.
 He and his nephew Michael Elphinstone were given yearly pensions of £200 in 1609.

 He died in October 1614.
 Lucy Russell, Countess of Bedford wrote to her friend Jane Cornwallis that he died "on Tuesday last, to the great grief of all good dancers".

 Elphinstone made a will for his property in England.
 According to this will, Elphinstone had borrowed £1,000 from Anne of Denmark which he hoped she would not claim from his nephew John Elphinstone, 2nd Lord Balmerino.
 He left a gold chain with a miniature portrait of Christian IV with a diamond ring, which the Danish king had given him, to be added to the posterity of the house of Elphinstone.
 He left a diamond ring that Anne of Denmark had given him to the House of Balmerino.

 In Scotland Elphinstone was regarded as intestate, and his executors made a list of property incomes due to him for lands in the parish of Leuchars.